 | This is the 92nd story of Our Life Logs |

 In May of 1949, my mother gave birth to me after three years of infertility.
 Because of this, I often joke that I was the most loved child in all of Southern Ohio.
 When I was a bit older, my family moved to Chesapeake, Ohio to a housing community that was just starting to develop.
-Before all the construction took over, I would walk up to the hills that weren’t cleared off and breathe in the summer time.
+Before all the construction took over, I would walk up to the hills that weren’t cleared off and breathe in the summer air.
 You could see the sun peeking over the treetops and smell the sharp scent of pine.
 I used to go up on the hillside and sit and think about things.
 My childhood was full of simple times like that.

 I graduated high school in 1967, and promptly attended college to study design.
 It was after my first year of college, when I was back home for the summer, that I met up with some girlfriends and went to a free beer night at a local pizza place.
 I didn’t drink beer, but, hey, if you wanted to meet people, then that was the place to be.
 And as it goes, that’s when I met Danny.